segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/migration.md

 ### 4.c) Options
 Options are no longer supported and should be converted into plugins.
 ## Conclusion
-Hopefully this simplifies your migration to Analytics-Kotlin.
-Once you’re up and running, you can take advantage of Analytics-Kotlin’s additional features, such as Destination Filters, Functions & Typewriter support.
+Once you’re up and running, you can take advantage of Analytics-Kotlin’s additional features, like [Destination Filters](/docs/connections/sources/catalog/libraries/mobile/kotlin-android/kotlin-android-destination-filters/), [Functions](https://segment.com/docs/connections/functions/), and [Typewriter](/docs/connections/sources/catalog/libraries/mobile/kotlin-android/kotlin-android-typewriter/) support.